-- 10.1.
-A number of submitters seek a variety of relief related to the default Discretionary Activity status under notified Rule 27.4.1.
-I have sought to respond to these submissions collectively as they broadly seek the same relief, being either retention of the existing Controlled Activity rule framework under the ODP, or the replacement of existing Discretionary Activity status under Rule 27.4.1, with a new Controlled Activity status.
-There are also submissions seeking Restricted Discretionary Activity status as it relates to the District's rural living and residential areas. - 10.2.
-The relief sought by submissions can be broadly categorised into the following headings: - a) Deletion of Chapter 27 and retention of ODP Subdivision and Development Standards; - b) Combination of the objectives, policies and rules of the ODP Chapter 15 and the PDP Chapter 27; - c) Deletion of Discretionary Activity Rule 27.4.1 and replacement with New Controlled Activity Rule for Subdivision Activity across the District; - d) Amend Rule 27.4.1 and replacement with New Controlled Activity for Rural Residential and Rural lifestyle Zones; and
+10.1.
+A number of submitters seek a variety of relief related to the default Discretionary Activity status under notified Rule 27.4.1 pg.10 [Redrafted rule 27.5.5 and rule 27.5.6].
+I have sought to respond to these submissions collectively as they broadly seek the same relief, being either retention of the existing Controlled Activity rule framework under the ODP, or the replacement of existing Discretionary Activity status under notified rule 27.4.1 pg.10 [redrafted rule 27.5.3] with a new Controlled Activity status.
+There are also submissions seeking Restricted Discretionary Activity status as it relates to the District's rural living and residential areas.

-- e) Amend Rule 27.4.1 and replacement with New Controlled Activity or Restricted Discretionary Rule for Rural Living and Residential Areas. - 10.3.
-A number of submitters22 have sought the deletion of Chapter 27 and retention of the ODP Subdivision and Development Chapter.
+- 10.2.
+The relief sought by submissions can be broadly categorised into the following headings: - a) Deletion of Chapter 27 and retention of ODP Subdivision and Development Standards; - b) Combination of the objectives, policies and rules of the ODP Chapter 15 and the PDP Chapter 27; - c) Deletion of Discretionary Activity Rule 27.4.1 and replacement with New Controlled Activity Rule for Subdivision Activity across the District; - d) Amend Rule 27.4.1 and replacement with New Controlled Activity for Rural Residential and Rural lifestyle Zones; and - e) Amend Rule 27.4.1 and replacement with New Controlled Activity or Restricted Discretionary Rule for Rural Living and Residential Areas. - 10.3.
+A number of submitters have sought the deletion of Chapter 27 and retention of the ODP Subdivision and Development Chapter.
 The key outcome sought by these submitters is the retention of the Controlled Activity status for subdivision activity under the ODP. - 10.4.
-A number of submitters23 have sought that Chapter 27 be amended in such a manner, incorporating any combination of the objectives, policies and rules of the ODP Chapter 15 and PDP Chapter 27, as is considered appropriate provided that the default subdivision consent status (if minimum standards are met) is a controlled activity status.
+A number of submitters have sought that Chapter 27 be amended in such a manner, incorporating any combination of the objectives, policies and rules of the ODP Chapter 15 and PDP Chapter 27, as is considered appropriate provided that the default subdivision consent status (if minimum standards are met) is a controlled activity status.